-Hallucinations start from 12 hours to 24 hours after your last drink and can last up to two days.
-Commonly, people will see small objects that are moving or feel things that aren’t real like insects crawling on them.
+Hallucinations start from 12 hours to 24 hours after your last drink and last up to two days.
+Commonly, people will see small moving objects or feel things that aren’t real, like insects crawling on them.
 Many of the hallucinations are highly detailed.

-It’s important that you speak with your doctor or seek help from a residential treatment center like Green Mountain Treatment Center or New Freedom Academy before you quit drinking as the effects can be dangerous and may require you to be hospitalized.
+Before you quit drinking, you must speak with your doctor or seek help from a residential treatment center like Green Mountain Treatment Center or New Freedom Academy.
+The effects can be dangerous and may require you to be hospitalized.